 "MLAs will not tolerate traitors being rewarded,” said the minister.

 The CLP meeting was to be held at Gehlot's residence on Sunday evening, but was cancelled in the wake of fresh developments.
-Party observers Maken and Mallikarjun Kharge Kharge, who were in Jaipur to attend the meeting, returned to Delhi on Monday and appraised party chief Sonia Gandhi about the developments.
+Party observers Maken and Mallikarjun Kharge Kharge, who was in Jaipur to attend the CLP meeting, have returned to Delhi and appraised party chief Sonia Gandhi about the developments.

-The CLP meeting was called to elect Gehlot's successor as the veteran leader will have to resign from the CM post if he wins the Congress president poll, as per the party's 'one person one position' policy.
+The CLP meeting was called after Gehlot declared his candidature for the party president's post.
+He will have to quit the CM post if he wins the poll, as per the party's 'one person one position' policy.

 Meanwhile, according to reports, Gehlot has denied any role in Sunday's developments and even apologised to Kharge.
 “It should not have happened,” he reportedly said.